KikiDow/User-centric-project/README.md

 perform.
 * The contact.html file/page contains a **contact form** that would allow the user to send messages or or requests to the band.

+## Features To Implement
+* An ecommerce feature/app to allow users buy tickets for upcoming concerts.
+This feature could also be used to allow the band sell merchandise to it's fans.
+* A blog feature to allow both fans and members of the band share stories, articles, etc. This feature could also allow fans to comment and upvote on other contributions.
+* I would like to have made the "Upcoming Gigs" section more dynamic, interactive or visually appealing using either a carousel or collapsible feature.

 ## Technologies Used:
 - HTML